Few particles with an impurity in a one-dimensional harmonic trap: Introduction

-Significant theoretical efforts have been put to understand the behavior of impurities in one-dimensional harmonic traps~\cite{dehkharghani_quantum_2015, zinner_fractional_2014,mistakidis_quench_2019,mistakidis_repulsive_2019,dehkharghani_coalescence_2018,mistakidis_effective_2019,wlodzynski_several_2022,mistakidis_many-body_2020,rammelmuller_magnetic_2023}, as they better simulate experimental conditions.
-In particular, in this work, we are concerned with the study of impurities in a bath with a few particles, which can be studied with exact diagonalization (ED) techniques~\cite{ garcia-march_entanglement_2016}.
-Even though ED calculations are restricted to a small number of particles, they provide us with highly accurate results for many properties, including the low-energy spectrum and density profiles.
-These studies can then provide helpful insight into systems with more particles.
+Significant theoretical efforts have been put to understand the behavior of impurities in one-dimensional harmonic traps~\cite{dehkharghani_quantum_2015, zinner_fractional_2014,mistakidis_quench_2019,mistakidis_repulsive_2019,wlodzynski_several_2022,mistakidis_many-body_2020,rammelmuller_magnetic_2023,mistakidis_induced_2020,theel_counterflow_2022} , as they better simulate experimental conditions.
+Here, we study impurities in one-dimensional harmonic traps by means of the exact diagonalization (ED) technique~\cite{ garcia-march_entanglement_2016} with a renormalization of the interaction to improve the convergence~\cite{rojo-francas_direct_2022}.
+Even though ED calculations are restricted to a small number of particles, they provide us with highly accurate results for many properties, including the low-energy spectrum, density profiles and even dynamics, which often cannot be easily obtained with other techniques.
+Furthermore, ED studies can provide helpful insight into systems with more particles.

-In this work, we study a one-dimensional harmonic trap loaded with one mobile impurity interacting repulsively with a bath of a few (two to seven) distinguishable and non-interacting particles.
-This configuration contrasts with related studies with baths of single-component bosons~\cite{dehkharghani_quantum_2015}.
-We note that a similar configuration as the one we consider has been studied in~\cite{zinner_fractional_2014}, where one particle interacts with a small bath of non-interacting identical bosons.
-In particular, Ref.~\cite{zinner_fractional_2014} provides an analytical result for three particles in the limit of infinite repulsion.
-We employ this analytical solution to benchmark our calculations.
+In this work, we study a one-dimensional harmonic trap loaded with one mobile impurity interacting repulsively with a bath of a few (two to seven) non-interacting particles by performing ED calculations~\cite{deuretzbacher_evolution_2007,koscik_optimized_2018,rojo-francas_static_2020}.
+We consider that the bath's particles are either bosons or distinguishable particles.
+We note that a similar configuration as the one considered here has been studied previously in~\cite{zinner_fractional_2014}, where one particle interacts with a small bath of non-interacting identical bosons.
+In particular, Ref.~\cite{zinner_fractional_2014} provides an analytical result for three particles in the limit of infinite repulsion, which is used to benchmark our calculations.
+We examine both the regimes of weak and strong interactions.
+We compare our numerical calculations with mean-field (MF) solutions in the regime of weak repulsion, while we also propose an ansatz for the ground state in the limit of infinite repulsion.
+Our ED calculations correctly connect both limits.
+In particular, in the regime of strong repulsion, we find that the physical properties saturate to non-trivial solutions.
+These solutions are correctly captured by our analytical ansatz.
+We also examine the dependence of the energy and density profiles on the number of particles to provide insight into many-body scenarios.